Religion in Cameroon: Distribution

 The two Anglophone provinces of the western region are largely Protestant, and the Francophone provinces of the southern and western regions are largely Catholic and Evangelicals.
 In the northern provinces, the locally dominant Fulani (Fulɓe; Peul or Peuhl) ethnic group is virtually Muslim, but the overall population is fairly evenly mixed between Muslims, Christians, each often living in its own community.
 The Bamoun ethnic group of the West Province is largely Muslim.
 Apart from the Fulani who are the most dominant in numbers and politics, there are many more Islam-based ethnicities in the northern region.
 The Islamization of the northern regions by the Fulani extended to several ethnic groups, the majority of which are adherents of Islam such as the Musgum and Mafa.
 Other ethnic groups such as Kanuri were introduced to Islam through the Borno Empire.
 Several Islamic-based ethnic groups in the Far North Region most notably the Fulani and Kanuri who live in rural settlements do not have birth certifications or identity cards and are not included in the religion census statistics.
 Christianity is a minority in the northern regions with ethnic groups such as Tupuri whose population are majority followers of Christianity.
 Traditional indigenous religious beliefs are practiced in rural areas throughout the country but rarely are practiced publicly in cities, in part because many indigenous religious groups are intrinsically local in character.
 There are also 200,000 Orthodox Christians (or 0.75%), with a constant and significant growth, especially in the north of the country.

+Worship service at Etoug-Ebe Baptist Church in Yaoundé.